faudio/faudio/doc/600 Interfaces.md

 # Interfaces {#Interfaces}

-> *Fools ignore complexity.
-Pragmatists suffer it.
-Some can avoid it.
-Geniuses remove it.*

 @note
     This is an advanced topic, not necessary to read for general usage.
 On the other hand, you *should* probably read it if you want to modify or extend the Audio Engine.

 @tableofcontents

-The Audio Engine provides [ad-hoc polymorphism](http://en.wikipedia.org/wiki/Ad-hoc_polymorphism) using interfaces.
+The Audio Engine implements [ad-hoc polymorphism](http://en.wikipedia.org/wiki/Ad-hoc_polymorphism) using interfaces.
 An *interface* is a collection of function types, identified by a unique value known as the *interface identifier*.
+This notion of an interface is used in many languages including Java and Haskell (where they are known as type classes).

-Any [reference type](http://en.wikipedia.org/wiki/Reference_type) may provide an implementation for any number of interfaces by implementing a so-called *dispatch function*, which takes an interface identifier and returns a pointer to a structure conforming to the interface specification, known as an *implementation*.
+Any [reference type](http://en.wikipedia.org/wiki/Reference_type) may provide implementations for an arbitrary number of interfaces by implementing a so-called *dispatch function*, which takes a reference of the given type and an interface identifier and returns a pointer to a structure conforming to the interface type.
+This structure is known as an *implementation*.

 Interfaces can be used to decorate a type with additional semantics such as [equality](@ref doremir_equal_t) or